๐Ÿ•ŒIslamic World

 Muhammad

-• Seal of the Prophets (Khatam an-Nabiyyin)—the final messenger, meaning his revelation completes and perfects all previous divine guidance
+• Seal of the Prophets (Khatam an-Nabiyyin), the final messenger.
+His revelation completes and perfects all previous divine guidance, meaning Muslims believe no new prophet will come after him.

-• Established the first Muslim community (ummah) in Medina after the Hijra (622 CE)—his life and teachings (Sunnah) provide the model for Islamic law, ethics, and daily practice
+• Established the first Muslim community (ummah) in Medina after the Hijra (migration from Mecca in 622 CE).
+His life and teachings (Sunnah), recorded in collections of hadith, provide the model for Islamic law (Sharia), ethics, and daily practice.
+The Hijra was so significant that it marks the start of the Islamic calendar.

-Compare: Muhammad vs. Moses—both received comprehensive divine law and led their communities through persecution to establish new societies.
-However, Muhammad's revelation is considered final and universal, while Moses's was specific to the Israelites.
+Compare: Muhammad vs. Moses: both received comprehensive divine law and led their communities through persecution to establish new societies.
+However, Muhammad's revelation is considered final and universal (intended for all humanity), while Moses's was directed specifically to the Israelites.
 This distinction is crucial for understanding Islamic claims to religious authority.

 Quick Reference Table